MileHacker Logo

 • Cobblestone streets present challenges.

-• Accessible restrooms are rare in older areas.
+• Accessible restrooms are uncommon in older areas.

 Information Sources

 Information regarding accessibility for Zaozhuang is scarce.
-Research specific venues, transportation options, and accommodations in advance.
+Research specific venues, transportation options, and places to stay beforehand.

 Preparation Steps